ronakiihglobal/laravel-starter-kit/README.md

 It can be used as starter kit for normal web application as well as for APIs + Frontend ( React/Vue ) or only APIs.

+## Steps for setup

+- Create folder for your project.
+Ex `mkdir my-project` and `cd my-project`
+- Next in `my-project` folder run this git clone command, note last `.` which will not create new folder. `git clone git@github.com:ronakiihglobal/laravel-starter-kit.git .`
+- Next run `composer install`
+- Next `cp .env.example .env` for generate .env file.
+- Next set database and mail credentials in .env file.
+- Run `php artisan key:generate`
+- Your done, Now you can run `php artisan serve`

 ## For normal web application with session based authentication